NOMINATIONS ARE NOW CLOSED

 CUFA BC no longer requires a physical nomination package.
 Please submit nominations as a single PDF, with documents in the following order: nomination form, cover letter from nominator, two letters of reference, CV(s) of nominee(s).

-Award recipients must be willing and able to attend the awards dinner and to make a brief presentation of their work.
+Award recipients must be willing and able to attend the awards gala in Victoria, BC on May 1, 2023 (Note: Date Revised) and to make a brief presentation of their work.